100 Notable alumni of

 -

-Michael Babcock Jr. is a Canadian professional ice hockey coach currently serving as head coach of University of Saskatchewan men's ice hockey program.
-He previously spent parts of eighteen seasons as head coach in the National Hockey League (NHL).
-He began as head coach of the Mighty Ducks of Anaheim, whom he led to the 2003 Stanley Cup Finals.
-In 2005, Babcock signed with the Detroit Red Wings, winning the Stanley Cup with them in 2008, and helping them to the Stanley Cup playoffs every year during his tenure, becoming the winningest coach in Red Wings history.
-In 2015, he left Detroit after ten seasons to coach the Toronto Maple Leafs, a position he held until 2019.
+Mike Babcock is a Canadian former ice hockey player and coach.
+He spent parts of eighteen seasons as a head coach in the National Hockey League (NHL), beginning when he was named head coach of the Mighty Ducks of Anaheim, whom he led to the 2003 Stanley Cup Finals.
+In 2005, Babcock signed with the Detroit Red Wings, winning the Stanley Cup with them in 2008, and helping them to the Stanley Cup playoffs every year during his tenure and setting a record for most wins in Red Wings history.
+In 2015, he left Detroit to coach the Toronto Maple Leafs, a position he held until he was fired in 2019.
+During his coaching tenure from 1991 to 2019, Babcock's teams missed the post-season only four times.

 -